Tonywuhk/realai.org/deep-learning-theory.md

 ---
 # Deep Learning Theory

+Many of the successes in deep learning can be attributed to the availability of computing capacity and data.
+As of July 2017, performance of deep learning models in vision tasks still increases with orders of magnitude of training data size ([Sun et al., 2017](https://arxiv.org/abs/1707.02968)).

 [Shalev-Shwartz et al. (2017)](https://arxiv.org/abs/1703.07950) described four types of simple problems that are difficult for common deep learning methods.

 ### References

+* 2017 July 10, Chen Sun, Abhinav Shrivastava, Saurabh Singh, and Abhinav Gupta.
+[Revisiting Unreasonable Effectiveness of Data in Deep Learning Era](https://arxiv.org/abs/1707.02968). *arXiv:1707.02968*.
 * 2017 June 5, Alessandro Achille and Stefano Soatto.
 [On the Emergence of Invariance and Disentangling in Deep Representations](https://arxiv.org/abs/1706.01350). *arXiv:1706.01350*.
 * 2017 April 29, Ravid Shwartz-Ziv and Naftali Tishby.
 [Opening the Black Box of Deep Neural Networks via Information](https://arxiv.org/abs/1703.00810). *arXiv:1703.00810*.
 * 2017 April 26, Shai Shalev-Shwartz, Ohad Shamir, and Shaked Shammah.
 [Failures of Gradient-Based Deep Learning](https://arxiv.org/abs/1703.07950). *arXiv:1703.07950*.